Hardyville, Kentucky

-Hardyville is a small unincorporated community and census-designated place (CDP) in Hart County, Kentucky, United States, located east of Munfordville on U.S. Route 31E.
+Hardyville is a small unincorporated community and census-designated place (CDP) in Hart County, Kentucky, United States.

+Geography

+The community is located east of Munfordville on U.S. Route 31E at its junction with Kentucky Route 88.

+Post office

+A post office was established in the community in 1868.

+History

+Hardyville was named in honor of a series of popular stump speeches given at the crossroads during the 1850s by local politician James Greene Hardy, Lieutenant Governor of Kentucky from 1855 to 1856.

+Demographics

 As of the 2010 census it had a population of 156.
 In the 2020 United States Census the population was 180.

-A post office was established in the community in 1868.
-It was named in honor of a series of popular stump speeches given at the crossroads during the 1850s by local politician James Greene Hardy, Lieutenant Governor of Kentucky from 1855 to 1856.